Still Life (video game)

 Still Life is a 2005 adventure game by Microïds.
 Still Life is a sequel to Post Mortem.
 A sequel, Still Life 2, was released in 2009.
 The game has since sold 240,000 copies worldwide.

 A major theme throughout the game is art, especially the technique of still life that the game is named after.
 The game also uses a storytelling device of switching back and forth between two player characters.

+The Xbox version had online support on Xbox Live with the "Live Aware" feature.
+Still Life is now supported on Insignia, a revival server for original Xbox games.

 Gameplay

+Still Life is a point-and-click graphic adventure.
+Unlike its predecessor, which featured dialogue trees and first-person navigation, the player controls Victoria from a fixed third-person angle and conversations are linear in nature.
+A variety of puzzles must be completed to progress the narrative, which sometimes require backtracking to different stages that have been unlocked on the map.

+The game features no hint system, nor an objective list, but the player may find clues on to what to do and where to go next by accessing documents obtained throughout the game in the menu.
+Also accessible is the inventory, which allows players to keep track of items obtained and examine them.